sshen82/BandNorm/README.md

 # BandNorm

+Ye Zheng\*, Siqi Shen\* and Sündüz Keleş.
+Normalization and De-noising of single-cell Hi-C Data with BandNorm and 3DVI. bioRxiv (2021). * contribute equally.

 `BandNorm` is a Normalization method that removes depth effect and aligns distance effect efficiently.
 Users can input a path of multiple single cells, or a data.frame containing all cells and receive a normalized data.frame file.